Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay

-\subsection{Spectrally-generated multivariate CH models}
+\subsection{Spectrally-Generated Multivariate CH Models}

-Thus far, we have restricted ourselves to cross-covariances proportional to a CH covariance.
-However, as discussed by \cite{yarger2023multivariate}, \cite{alegria2021bivariate}, and \cite{li_approach_2011} among others, cross-covariance functions may have considerably more flexible form.
-For example, they may be asymmetric so that $\mathbb{E}[Y_j(s)Y_k(s^\prime)] \neq \mathbb{E}[Y_j(s^\prime)Y_k(s)]$ for $j\neq k$. \cite{yarger2023multivariate} proposed using the spectral density to create more flexible multivariate Mat\'ern models.
-Since the spectral density of the CH covariance is now available as established in Proposition \ref{prop:spectral_density}, we may follow their approach to construct valid multivariate CH models.
+Thus far, cross-covariances proportional to a CH covariance have been discussed.
+However, as discussed by \cite{yarger2023multivariate}, \cite{alegria2021bivariate}, and \cite{li_approach_2011} among others, cross-covariance functions may be much more flexible.
+For example, they may be asymmetric so that $E\{Y_j(s)Y_k(s^\prime)\} \neq E\{Y_j(s^\prime)Y_k(s)\}$ for $j\neq k$. \cite{yarger2023multivariate} proposed using the spectral density to create more flexible multivariate Mat\'ern models.
+In this Section, similar multivariate CH models based on the spectral density in Proposition \ref{prop:spectral_density} are discussed.

-Before introducing asymmetric forms, we first consider an isotropic multivariate covariance using the spectral density with $j$, $k$ entry: For $j=k$, this reduces to the CH covariance with parameters $\nu_j$, $\alpha_j$, $\beta_j$, and $\sigma_{jj}$; we assume that $\alpha_j > d/2$ for all $j$ so that the spectral density is meaningful as a representation of the CH covariance.
-Since we may represent the matrix-valued spectral density as $\mb{P}(x) \mb{\sigma} \mb{P}(x)^\top$ (under matrix multiplication), where $\mb{P}(x) = \textrm{diag}(f_{\mathcal{CH}}(x; \nu_j, \alpha_j, \beta_j, 1)^\frac{1}{2}, j=1, \dots, p)$, it is evident that the matrix-valued spectral density is positive semidefinite for any $x$ (and thus the model is valid) when $\mb{\sigma}$ is positive semidefinite.
-While the integral in \eqref{eq:real_cc} likely does not have a closed form, we can compute it efficiently using fast Fourier transforms.
-This also may be reduced from a $d$-dimensional Fourier transform to a $1$-dimensional Hankel transform based on \cite{stein1999interpolation}: Like the class of models presented in Theorem \ref{thm:pars_like}, additional parameters $\nu_{jk}$, $\alpha_{jk}$, and $\beta_{jk}$ for $j\neq k$ do not need to be estimated.
-In Figure \ref{fig:spectral}, we plot cross-covariances for different parameter values.
+Consider an isotropic multivariate covariance with $j$, $k$ entry For $j=k$, this reduces to the CH covariance with parameters $\nu_j$, $\alpha_j$, $\beta_j$, and $\sigma_{jj}$, assuming that $\alpha_j > d/2$ for all $j$.
+Since one may represent the matrix-valued spectral density as $\mb{P}(x) \mb{\sigma} \mb{P}(x)^\top$ (under matrix multiplication), where the matrix-valued spectral density is positive semidefinite for any $x$ (and thus the model is valid) when $\mb{\sigma}$ is positive semidefinite.
+While the integral in Eq. \eqref{eq:real_cc} likely does not have a closed form, one can compute it efficiently using fast Fourier or $1$-dimensional Hankel transforms \citep{stein1999interpolation}.
+Like the class of models presented in Theorem \ref{thm:pars_like}, additional parameters $\nu_{jk}$, $\alpha_{jk}$, and $\beta_{jk}$ for $j\neq k$ do not need to be estimated; based on the form \eqref{eq:real_cc}, these parameters do not exist in this model.
+In Figs. \ref{fig:spectral}(a), \ref{fig:spectral}(b), and \ref{fig:spectral}(c), cross-covariances for different parameter values are plotted.
 Predictably, the parameters $\nu_j$, $\alpha_j$, and $\beta_j$ still have influence over the origin behavior, the tail behavior, and the scale of the cross-covariance, respectively.